learnk8s/learnk8s.io/src/microsAuthentication/content.md

 **However, in Kubernetes, you can use the Service Account Token Volume Projection feature to create time-bound and audience-specific Service Account Tokens which do not persist in the cluster store.**

-The Kubernetes API server acts as the central authority server and you don't have to worry about expiring tokens.
+The Kubernetes API server acts as the central authority server, and you don't have to worry about expiring tokens.

 This feature was introduced in Kubernetes 1.12 and gained further improvements in 1.13 and provides a more secure alternative to workload-specific service accounts.

-In fact, this will be promoted to a GA feature in the upcoming Kubernetes 1.20 release.
+This will be promoted to a GA feature in the upcoming Kubernetes 1.20 release.

 In the next part of the article, you will re-implement the same code for authenticating apps using the Service Account Token Volume Projection.

-It's a good idea to cleanup the two namespaces with:
+It's a good idea to clean up the two namespaces with:

 ```terminal|command=1,3|title=bash
 kubectl delete namespace api